Reference: Hyaline Config

 Note that Include and Exclude globs are relative to the path specified.

-Please see the explanation of Extract Current for more information.
+Please see the explanation of Extract for more information.

 type: fs